Capivasertib

 CYP3A inducers include:

-Always share a list of medications and supplements you take with your oncologist and your healthcare team.
-If you’re taking a CYP3A inhibitor or inducer, or if you aren’t sure, talk with your doctors before starting treatment with capivasertib.
+Always share a list of medicines and supplements you take with your healthcare team.
+If you’re taking a CYP3A inhibitor or inducer, or if you aren’t sure, talk with your care team about this before starting treatment with capivasertib.

 As mentioned above, avoid grapefruit and grapefruit juice while taking capivasertib, because it can change the way capivasertib works.